 Some popular leads or introductions are as follows:

-You can learn how to write good introductions with the help of following:
+You can learn how to write good introductions with the help of the following:

 Your readers don’t have time to read something they don’t trust, or something inaccurate.

 Keep your content simple and believable by maintaining a smooth flow of information.
-If you present anything they don’t know, provide them with proofs to believe.
+If you present anything they don’t know, provide them with proof to support your claim.
 Add statistics and examples to support the facts you shared in your post.

-If you failed to do so, they won’t believe and may not come back.
+If you fail to do so, they won’t believe and may not come back.

-It depends upon you how you close it.
-This is where you can create a difference between a good content and a great content.
+It depends upon you how you close the article.
+This is where you can create a difference between good content and a great content.
 The conclusion of a good content summarizes the details whereas, that of a great content tells “So what”.
-Adding a bonus tip, an extra advice will be helpful.
+Adding a bonus tip, extra advice will be helpful.